 Self-contained units have a complete refrigerant charge at the time they are shipped.
 This charge may need to be topped up when the unit is installed or at other times during the service life of the unit.
-Additional charge can be introduced through the Schrader valves to appropriate positions.
-Every time fluid is added, check the state of the charge with the sight glass if available and also by the amount of liquid sub cooling at the condenser outlet.
+Additional charge can be introduced through the Schrader valves on the suction line.
+Every time fluid is added, check the state of the charge with the sightglass provided to that effect on the liquid line and also by the amount of liquid subcooling at the condenser outlet.